cedricbahirwe/cedricbahirwe/README.md

 - 🏭 I'm a `Swift` Developer, Front-End Enthusiast (`React`)
 - 📱 I build apps for iOS and watchOS plateforms⌚️
-- 🔭 I’m currently working on a lot of porjects, things and ideas
+- 🔭 I’m currently working on a lot of projects, things and ideas
 - 🌱 I’m currently learning React and watchOS
 - 👯 I’m looking to collaborate on iOS and React Projects/Ideas
 <!--*- - 🔦 Read more on my website: [cedricbahirwe](https://cedricbahirwe.github.io) -->